ubports/docs.ubports.com/humanguide/other-design-considerations/scaling-images.rst

 One of the most popular scalable formats is `SVG <https://en.wikipedia.org/wiki/Scalable_Vector_Graphics>`__.
 SVG files can be created using software like `Inkscape <https://inkscape.org/>`__.

-One particularity of qml, though, is that svg are rendered to use low memory and losing the advatadges of scalability.
+One particularity of qml, though, is that SVGs are rendered to use less memory, losing the advantages of scalability.
 When using a SVG file in an ``Image`` element we can use the property called ``sourceSize``.
 This will define the rendered size of the SVG image.
 A SVG image with a ``sourceSize`` width and height of 252 pixels, will be rendered as if the scalable image would be a png of 252 per 252 pixels.

 .. figure:: /_static/images/humanguide/icon-sizes.png
    :align: center